![]() |

 Bearing Holiness vs Burden of Deception

-Leviticus 16:2; 7-9; 15; 16; 17; 18; 19; On the Day of Atonement two goats are presented before Yehawah.
+Leviticus 16:2; 7-9; 15; 16; 17; 18; 19; On the Day of Atonement two goats are presented before Yehwah.
 One goat is chosen as the Pure Sinless sacrificial offering.
-The Atonement blood, accepted by Yehawah, is for cleansing and removing the uncleanness of Israel's sins.
+The Atonement blood, accepted by Yehwah, is for cleansing and removing the uncleanness of Israel's sins.

 Leviticus 16:20; 21; 22; Ge 3:1; 2-3; 4-5; 14; 15; 22; Jn 8:42; 43; 44; 45-46; 47; 12:31; 16:7; 8; 9-11; 1 Jn 3:8; Rev 20:1-2; 3; The second goat belongs to "Azazel = Satan" and must be cast out.
 Azazel represents Satan carrying the guilt of all mankind's sins on his head.